h3nnn4n/neo-personal-website/website/content/posts/aratu__ik_fk.md

 }
 ```

-This simple IK routine can already get us pretty far, but it has some issues
+This simple IK routine could already get us pretty far, but it has some issues
 that would limit its usefulness in an actual robot.
+This current setup, for an
+arbitrary target position of `0, 100, -115` (which is something that would make
+the robot standup if applied to all legs) gives us an error of `135.37`, taking
+`0.000168` seconds to calculate (`5952` updates per second).

 1. Our offset is `1` and we iterate `25` times, so it can only find a solution
    if it is at most 25 degrees away from the starting point.
 Pretty bad.
+In
+   most cases it won't find a feasible solution.
 2. In the rare case where it finds the solution, it would keep going, wasting
    precious cycles.
 3. The solution is limited to `1` degree increments, which might be too much.